-Margin loan payable represents short-term debt facility provided by Victoria Mutual Investments Limited to the company to acquire securities held on its own account.
-The facility is collaterised by the securities held with the brokerage firm and bears interest ranging from at 9.5% to 10.5% (2021: 7.5% to 8.5%).
+Margin loan payable represent two demand loan debt facility provided by Victoria Mutual Investments Limited to the company to acquire securities held on its own account.
+The facilities are collaterised by the securities held with the brokerage firm and bears interest of 15.5% (2022: 9.5% to 10.5%).